 You can make a same-day electronic loan payment transfer from your checking or savings account for a small fee.
 Sign into the ECSI website to make this transaction.

 ECSI will also accept credit card payments.
 A sliding-scale transaction fee, based on your loan amount, is charged for this service.
 Sign into the ECSI website to make these transactions.

 Pay in person

-Payments can be made in person—by check or money order only—for the exact amount you want to apply to your loan balance (SFS does not provide change) at the SFS office at 129 Darland Administration Building.
+You can make a payment in person at the SFS office at 129 Darland Administration Building—by check or money order only—for the exact amount you want to apply to your loan balance.

 Pay by mail